dreadcraftteam/Get-Teaser-Fortress/README.md

 ### Installation
 1. Download .zip archive from the "releases" tab
 2. Unzip the "teaserfortress" folder to "Steam/SteamApps/SourceMods/"
+3. Restart Steam
-3. That's all!
+4. That's all!
 Have a nice game!

 ### Current Tasks
 1. Remove Economy System